Articles and Features

 LUMA Arles

-Gehry’s most recent fatigue (it took over a decade to build), the LUMA Arles tower has recently opened its doors in South France as the centrepiece of the LUMA Arles campus.
+Gehry’s most recent fatigue – it took over a decade to build – the LUMA Arles tower has recently opened its doors in South France as the centerpiece of the LUMA Arles campus.
 The complex is the brainchild of Swiss collector Maja Hoffmann who in 2004 established The LUMA Foundation in Zurich, intending to support artistic creation and explore the relationships between art, environmental issues, human rights, education, and research.

 Launched in 2013, LUMA Arles is an interdisciplinary creative campus where art, culture, science, and research coexist, located on the Parc des Ateliers, a former railway wasteland.
 On this site, Gehry’s tower interweaves harmoniously with seven 19th-century factory structures.

-A place of creation and experimentation, the twisted six-storey tower, on top of the massive glass drum which forms its base, houses exhibition galleries, project spaces and the LUMA’s research and archive facilities, alongside workshop and seminar rooms.
+A place of creation and experimentation, the twisted six-story tower, on top of the massive glass drum that forms its base, houses exhibition galleries, project spaces, and the LUMA’s research and archive facilities, alongside workshop and seminar rooms.

-Gehry has talked about drawing inspiration from local geological formations, Roman architecture, and the colours of the sky in Van Gogh’s paintings: “We wanted to evoke the local, from Van Gogh’s ‘Starry Night’ to the soaring rock clusters you find in the region.
-Its central drum echoes the plan of the Roman amphitheatre.”
+Gehry has talked about drawing inspiration from local geological formations, Roman architecture, and the colors of the sky in Van Gogh’s paintings: “We wanted to evoke the local, from Van Gogh’s ‘Starry Night’ to the soaring rock clusters you find in the region.
+Its central drum echoes the plan of the Roman amphitheater.”

-The opening programme includes work by 45 artists and designers and special new commissions for Luma by international artists of the calibre of Ólafur Elíasson, Koo Jeong A, Kapwani Kiwanga, Helen Marten, and Philippe Parreno, among others.
+The opening program includes work by 45 artists and designers and special new commissions for Luma by international artists of the caliber of Ólafur Elíasson, Koo Jeong A, Kapwani Kiwanga, Helen Marten, and Philippe Parreno, among others.

 Relevant sources to learn more